codingpotions/nulite/README.md

   _includes/
     All UI partials
   _data/
-    Here yo can change the
+    Here you can change the site info, like the title and description posts/
-  posts/
     Each individual post in markdown files public/